bakame-php/http-structured-fields/docs/02-parsing-serializing.md

 - The `Accept` headers are `List`
 - The `Content-Type` header is an `Item`

-These example are taken from a list of [already supported fields](https://httpwg.org/http-extensions/draft-ietf-httpbis-retrofit.html)
+These examples are taken from a list of [already supported fields](https://httpwg.org/http-extensions/draft-ietf-httpbis-retrofit.html)

 > [!NOTE]
 > This means that all the headers listed are already parsable and/or serializable by the package